 Wrapping gifts is not a necessity – of course, leaving gifts unwrapped is the most sustainable option to reduce material production and waste!
 But, we know (and agree!) wrapped gifts are adorable, so we’re sharing some sustainable wrapping ideas to help reduce waste this season, or anytime you want to wrap a gift for a loved one.

-If you’re struggling to find a gift, read our Sustainable Gift Guide for ideas.
+If you’re struggling to find a gift that reflects your values, read our Sustainable Gift Guide for ideas.

 Reuse what you have!

 We save packaging paper from shipments because it makes great wrapping paper, and you can style it with some twine or colorful ribbon!
 Save any shopping bags you get (like the odd occasion when you forget your reusable tote!) and bring them to life with markers or paint, or deconstruct them and turn them into wrapping paper.

 You may have leftover wrapping paper tucked away in a closet from last year, or a box filled with gift bags from over the years.
 Reuse those precious items, and encourage your loved ones to reuse these, too!
 Be sure to let them know what is recyclable, or you can offer to recycle (or reuse) for them!

 Wrapping with fabric can be as fancy or as simple as you’d like.
 We now sell reusable wrapping cloths (Furoshiki) at our shop, made by Moosegrave here in Knoxville!

 You can also usually find secondhand fabric options at thrift stores.
 If you don't want to buy anything, you can use old pillow cases and cloth napkins in place of traditional Furoshikis and touch each one up with some greenery, twine, or a thrifted ornament.